 All service vesting restricted stock awards are treated as issued and outstanding in the unaudited consolidated financial statements.
 Per the award agreement terms, if employment is terminated prior to the restriction lapse date for reasons other than death or disability, the restricted stock awards are forfeited and canceled and are no longer considered issued and outstanding.
 If the termination of employment is by reason of death or disability, all of the holder's restricted stock will automatically vest.
-Restricted stock awards granted to employees vest in a variety of schedules that mainly include (i) 33%, 33% and 34% vesting per year beginning on the first anniversary of the grant date.
+Restricted stock awards granted to employees vest in a variety of schedules that mainly include (i) 33%, 33% and 34% vesting per year beginning on the first anniversary of the grant date and (ii) full vesting on the first anniversary of the grant date.
 Restricted stock awards granted to non-employee directors vest immediately on the grant date.